murtaza1112/murtaza1112/README.md

 ### HELLO WORLD ! :wave:

 My name is Murtaza and I am a full Stack Developer hailing from Mumbai , India .
 An avid reader , competitive programmer and developer eager to learn adn explore new technologies.
-Currently I am a  full stack web developer and learning mobile app developement via React Native .
+Currently I am a  full stack web developer and learning Next.js and mobile app developement via React Native .

 :computer: __TECH STACK__ :
 - - -